gapotchenko/Turbo-CocoR/README.md

 ## Basics

 Turbo Coco/R is very similar to once popular `lex` and `yacc` tools and their open-source `flex` and `bison` counterparts.
-The main distinction of Turbo Coco/R is that it provides the support for multiple programming languages and generates both scanner and parser files from the provided attributed grammar file.
+The main distinction of Turbo Coco/R is that it provides the support for multiple programming languages and generates both a scanner and a parser from a provided grammar file.

 The produced scanners and parsers are tiny, do not have external dependendencies and thus can be embedded into any project at the source level.